NaoiseOL/FPGAProject/index.md

 ![Project summary](https://github.com/user-attachments/assets/80053d92-22cc-4332-a24d-b2eb74509bc7)
 ### **Template Code**
 We were given some Template code to get us started on the project.
 This code included design sources for VGA Sync and a colour cycle source we can use to determine the patter that is outputted onto our screen from out basys3 board.

+The VGA uses analog signals to transmit video data from a source to a display device.
+These signals consist of three key components: RGB (Red, Green, Blue) which correspond to the brightness of the three primary colours, the Vsync(vertical sync) which is the indicator for the next frame in a video, and the HSync(Horizontal sync) This indicates a new line of pixels in a video.
 #### **VGA_Sync**
 ![VGASync](https://github.com/user-attachments/assets/1d7ea664-2032-4d15-9fd7-9608c0f6e39d)